darylbart/Investement_risk_python/notes.md

 11. **External Economic and Market Factors:**
     Economic conditions, market trends, interest rates, and geopolitical events can also influence an individual's perception of risk and their risk appetite.

-It's important to integrate a holistic approach that considers both quantitative and qualitative aspects to accurately determine an individual's risk appetite.
-This can be achieved through thorough discussions, risk assessment tools, financial planning, and regular reviews to ensure alignment with their financial objectives and risk tolerance.